jo1013/kafka_ex/README.md

 ## Features

-- **Real-time Data Collection**: Uses MediaStack API for gathering news articles.
+- **Real-time Data Collection**: Utilizes the MediaStack API for gathering news articles.
-- **Data Processing**: Includes data cleaning and categorization using Python or Spark.
+- **Data Processing**: Performs data cleaning and categorization using Python or Spark.
-- **Scalable Architecture**: Ensures scalability using a Kafka cluster.
+- **Scalable Architecture**: Uses a Kafka cluster to ensure system scalability.
 - **Security**: Implements security configurations for Kafka and databases.
-- **Monitoring**: Utilizes Kibana or Grafana for system monitoring.
+- **Monitoring**: Employs Kibana or Grafana for system monitoring.
+- **Subscription and Trending Features**: Allows users to subscribe to topics or view trending news based on user engagement.
+- **Search Functionality**: Enables users to search for news articles.

 ## Setup Instructions

 ### Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose installed.
-- An account and API key from [MediaStack](https://mediastack.com/)
+- An account and API key from [MediaStack](https://mediastack.com/).

 ### Configuration

-1. **Environment Variables**: Create a `.env` file in the project root with the following content:
+1. **Environment Variables**: Create a `.env` file in the project root with essential configurations:

     ```env
     # Kafka